 Fortunately, organisations have access to a good number of solutions to help them to reduce such risk.
 Before you kick off tactical solutions and spend your money on various products, it is wise to first revise your IT and cyber strategy.
 IT and cyber should support your organisations as it continues to evolve.
 For example, you may want a vision to facilitate agile and remote working.
 In this case; now might be the right time to introduce or increase cloud solutions and software as a service to your organisations.
 You may have already deployed them at short notice and now wish to ensure they are also securely configured.

 - Phishing is the main entrance to your systems for attackers, organisations may wish to organise a simulated phishing exercise to see how staff respond to a suspicious email or link and whether any further training is required.

 - A penetration test can assess how well protected you are against the most common of attacks.
 A more advanced test like Red teaming engagement will not only test your infrastructure but also how your security teams and staff respond to cyberattacks, how quickly is it detected and whether you have sufficient incident response plans in place.
 Red teaming works by and uses genuine tactics, techniques and procedures used in the majority of cyberattacks.

 Quick wins for increasing your security

-- You should confirm that all firmware and software within your company are up to date (not only Windows but also third-party applications) and that they are checked on a regular basis.
+- You should confirm that all firmware and software within your organisation are up to date (not only Windows but also third-party applications) and that they are checked on a regular basis.

-- Check your Password complexity and renewal policy’s, you should enable two-factor authentication, especially of login interfaces exposed to the Internet.
+- Check your password complexity and renewal policies.
+You should enable two-factor authentication, especially of login interfaces exposed to the Internet.